aleksandar-babic/fmpcloud-10-q-fetcher/README.md

 pipenv shell

 # Export FMPCloud API key to environment variable
-# If you don't have subscription yet, use `demo` for api key value
+# If you don't have the account yet, use `demo` for api key value
 export FMPCLOUD_API_KEY=api_key_value

 # Run the script, get statements for all years